tk-notes/blog/tdd-functions-and-react-components/README.md

 ## Final thoughts

 I like to think deeply about the tests I'm writing.
 And I think all developers should too.
-It does need to give us confidence to ship more code and have a bigger impact in the market we are working on.
+It does need to give us the confidence to ship more code and have a bigger impact on the market we are working on.

-As all code, when we write smelly and bad tests, it influences other developers to follow the "pattern".
+Like all code, when we write smelly and bad tests, it influences other developers to follow the "pattern".
 It gets worse in bigger companies.
 It scales badly.
-But we are always able to stop, reflect about the status quo, and take action to make it better.
+But we are always able to stop, reflect on the status quo, and take action to make it better.

 I shared some resources I found interesting reading and learning.
 If you want to get a great introduction to TDD, I really recommend TDD by example, a book from Kent Beck.